ruby-processing/PiCrate/docs/_methods/noise_modes.md

 ---
 layout: post
-title:  "noise_mode"
+title:  "Noise Modes"
 ---

 ### Name ###

 There are two noise modes available in PiCrate, both base on KdotJPG java noise.
-The default mode is a FastNoise module, the other SmoothNoise module can be used using the module name as a prefix see example below.
+The default noise uses the FastNoise module, the SmoothNoise module can be used using the module name as a prefix see example below.

 ### Examples ###